Introduction

 What is a medical electronic record system?

-What Constitutes a Medical Electronic Record System?
+What Constitutes an Electronic Health Record System?

 Patient Data Management